 Note that the battery of a newly purchased camera is not charged.
-Perform the steps under "To charge the battery" to bring the battery to a full charge.
+Perform the steps under "Charging the Battery" to bring the battery to a full charge.

 Your camera requires a special CASIO rechargeable lithium ion battery (NP-80) for power.
 Never try to use any other type of battery.